The Energy of Emergence

 Many of our traditions reflect this.
 Easter, a celebration of renewed life and hope, takes its name from Eostre, an Anglo-Saxon goddess associated with fertility and the rising of life.
 In Germanic traditions, Ostara marks a return to balance, symbolized by eggs and rabbits—both ancient representations of new life.
 Passover honors the liberation of the Jewish people from slavery in ancient Egypt—a movement from constraint into possibility.

-I’m writing this newsletter on Christian Easter.
+I’m writing this on Christian Easter.
 In 325 AD, early Christians set their celebration of resurrection within this same seasonal rhythm.
 At the center of the Christian tradition is Jesus—a teacher whose life modeled a radical, expansive love.
 Not only for those closest to us, but across difference and division.
 His message points toward a kind of new life sustained by connection to something larger—a unifying source of love that nourishes, restores, and calls us toward one another.
+And that story isn’t just about him.
+There are many women in the process who tend, witness, support, teach, and heal alongside him, primarily Mary Magdalene, who didn’t wait around.
+She went to the tomb, engaging in the emergence.

 These stories—different in origin, but shared in essence—are all tied to the lunisolar cycle, often celebrated around the first full moon after the spring equinox.
 A way of honoring that emergence doesn’t happen all at once, but builds, gathers, and finally arrives.
 There is a process to big transformation.

-And maybe this is the quiet invitation of spring.
-A place to gently start.
+And maybe this is the invitation of spring—a place to gently begin our mindfulness practice.

 To notice what is shifting—however subtly.